Mexican corn chowder combines charred corn, green chiles and potatoes in a spicy, creamy broth. Make this recipe in just under an hour!

-- Puree 2 cups of the chowder in a blender until smooth.
-Remove the center cap from the lid so the steam can escape, but cover with a towel so you don’t make a mess.
+- Puree 2 cups of the Mexican corn chowder in a blender until smooth.
+TIP: Remove the center cap from the lid so the steam can escape, but cover with a towel so you don’t make a mess.

 - Add the puree back into the soup and stir well to combine.

-- Then, ladle the poblano corn chowder into bowls and top with garnishes.
+- Then, ladle the corn chowder into bowls and top with garnishes.

 - Storage: Transfer to an airtight container and keep in the refrigerator for 3-4 days.
 Soups with dairy don’t freeze well because the texture becomes unpleasant when thawed and reheated.

-- Reheating: Heat on the stove or in the microwave until warmed through.
-If the texture is too thick, try adding a little milk to thin it out.
+- Reheating: Heat leftover chowder on the stove or in the microwave until warmed through.
+If the texture is too thick, add a little milk to thin it out.